 Dual and Joint Degree Programs Hamline's dual degree programs will put you to work, gaining hands-on training across sectors and endowing you with the skills and experiences employers want.
-Business Administration and Nonprofit Management (MBA/MNM)Public Administration and Nonprofit Management (MPA/MNM)Business Administration and Public Administration (MBA/MPA) Students can complete two graduate degrees in 18 courses (72 credits)—fewer than the 24 courses (96 credits) required to complete the degrees separately.
+Business Administration and Nonprofit Management (MBA/MNM) Business Administration and Public Administration (MBA/MPA) Public Administration and Nonprofit Management (MPA/MNM) Students can complete two graduate degrees in 18 courses (72 credits)—fewer than the 24 courses (96 credits) required to complete the degrees separately.
 The programs were designed for working professionals with evening classes and flexible scheduling.
 Why a Dual Degree?
 Complex issues of today require a multi-sector approach, with government agencies, nonprofit organizations, and private companies all playing critical roles.
 Developing skills and knowledge in other sectors can improve performance in their chosen sector and increase opportunities for cross-sector partnerships.
 Paul Light of the Brookings Institution calls it "The New Public Service" – professionals today are "deeply committed to making a difference," but unlikely to stay in one sector throughout their careers.
-More Information Contact the graduate admission office at 651-523-2900 or email@example.com.
-Joint Degree Programs with Law In collaboration with the School of Law, the School of Business offers law students the opportunity to earn two degrees which combine law with public administration, business administration, or nonprofit management.
-Three joint degrees are offered: Law & Public Administration (JD/MPA) Law & Business Administration (JD/MBA) Law & Nonprofit Management (JD/MNM) Hamline University law students who have completed one year of study at the School of Law and who have grade point average of 2.5 or higher are eligible to apply for a joint degree program.
-For more information on joint degrees, contact the School of Business at 651-523-2284 or firstname.lastname@example.org or you may contact the Office of Graduate Admission at 651-523-2900 or email@example.com.
+More Information Contact the graduate admission office at 651-523-2900 or firstname.lastname@example.org.
+Joint Degree Programs with Mitchell Hamline School of Law In collaboration with Mitchell Hamline School of Law*, the School of Business offers law students the opportunity to earn two degrees which combine law with public administration, business administration, or nonprofit management.
+Three joint degrees are offered: Law & Public Administration (JD/MPA) Law & Business Administration (JD/MBA) Law & Nonprofit Management (JD/MNM) Mitchell Hamline School of Law students who have completed one year of study at the in their JD and who have grade point average of 2.5 or higher are eligible to apply for a joint degree program.
+For more information on joint degrees, contact the School of Business at 651-523-2284 or email@example.com or you may contact the Office of Graduate Admission at 651-523-2900 or firstname.lastname@example.org. *Hamline University, accredited by the Higher Learning Commission (HLC), maintains an affiliation and collaborative relationship with Mitchell | Hamline School of Law, an autonomous law school created by the combination of Hamline University School of Law and William Mitchell College of Law and which is separately accredited by the American Bar Association (ABA).